 - Set a management partition for mirror disk resource (cluster partition) and a partition for mirror disk resource (data partition). - EXPRESSCLUSTER controls the file systems on mirror disks.
-Do not set the file systems on the mirror disks to /etc/fstab in operating system. - (Do not enter a mirror partition device, mirror mount point, cluster partition, or data partition in /etc/fstab of the operating system.) - (Do not enter /etc/fstab even with the ignore option specified. - If you enter /etc/fstab with the ignore option specified, the entry will be ignored when mount is executed, but an error may subsequently occur when fsck is executed.) - (Entering /etc/fstab with the noauto option specified is not recommended, either, because it may lead to an inadvertent manual mount or result in some application being mounted.) - See the "Installation and Configuration Guide" for steps for mirror disk configuration.
+Do not set the file systems on the mirror disks to /etc/fstab in operating system. - (Do not enter a mirror partition device, mirror mount point, cluster partition, or data partition in /etc/fstab of the operating system.) - (Do not enter /etc/fstab even with the ignore option specified. - If you enter /etc/fstab with the ignore option specified, the entry will be ignored when mount is executed, but an error may subsequently occur when fsck is executed.) - (Entering /etc/fstab with the noauto option specified is not recommended, either, because it may lead to an inadvertent manual mount or result in some application being mounted.) - Provide the cluster partition with 1024 MB (102410241024 bytes) or more of space.
+(Do not mind that specifying just 1024 MB actually provides more than the size due to a difference in the disk geometry.)
+Do not create any file system in the cluster partition. - See the "Installation and Configuration Guide" for steps for mirror disk configuration.